campbell-r-e/EtherWave-Archive/README.md

 ---

-**GEKHoosier QSO Suite - Built with ❤️ for the Amateur Radio Community in Indiana and beyond - 73!**
+**EtherWave Archive - Built with ❤️ for the Amateur Radio Community in Indiana and beyond - 73!**